canarybuilds/zulip/templates/zerver/help/desktop-notifications.md

 ## Notification sound

-You can select the sound Zulip uses for audible desktop notifications.
+You can select the sound Feniks Chat uses for audible desktop notifications.
 Choosing **None** disables all audible desktop notifications.

 ### Change notification sound